quophyie/quantal-logger/README.md

 // traceId will be created here and added to the log line if does not exist logPoint1()
-// The traceId created at log point 1 will be used here automatically  and to the log line .then(logPoint2)
+// The traceId created at log point 1 will be used here automatically and added to the log line .then(logPoint2)
 ```